tabulate/tabulate/README.md

 * License: GPLv2 or later
 * License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Manage relational tabular data within the WP admin area, using the full power of your MySQL database.
-CSV import/export; access-control; foreign-keys.
+Manage relational tabular data using the full power of your MySQL database.
+CSV import/export; access-control; foreign-keys; and lots more.

 ## Description